Thomas Randle: Formula V8 3.5

-In 2016 Randle made his debut in Formula V8 3.5 in the Jerez round with Comtec Racing.
+In 2016, Randle made his debut in Formula V8 3.5 in the Jerez round with Comtec Racing.

 Eurocup Formula Renault 2.0

-In 2017 Randle switched to the Eurocup Formula Renault 2.0, partaking with AVF by Adrián Vallés.
-He finished 9 of his 16 races in points (his best finish was the fourth place at Red Bull Ring).
+In 2017, Randle switched to the Eurocup Formula Renault 2.0, partaking with AVF by Adrián Vallés.
+He finished nine of his 16 races in points (his best finish was the fourth place at Red Bull Ring).
 He ended season fourteenth.

 Super2 Series

-In 2018 Randle moved to the Dunlop Super2 Series to race with Tickford Racing in a Ford FG X Falcon.

-Thomas Randle has joined illustrious company in being crowned champion of the 2020 Dunlop Super2 Series.
+In 2018, Randle moved to the Dunlop Super2 Series to race with Tickford Racing in a Ford FG X Falcon.
+Randle joined the company as champion of the 2020 Dunlop Super2 Series.

 S5000 Championship

-In 2021 Randle left the Super2 Series and moved to the Australian S5000 Championship to race with Team BRM in a Onroak Ligier JS F3-S5000. after he couldn't find a ride for 2021 Super2 season.
+In 2021, Randle left the Super2 Series, and moved to the Australian S5000 Championship to race with Team BRM in a Onroak Ligier JS F3-S5000. after he couldn't find a ride for 2021 Super2 season.

 Supercars Championship

-Thomas Randle commenced full-time driving in the Supercars Championship in 2022 for Castrol Racing and finished his rookie seasons sitting 21st in the Drivers Championship.
+Randle commenced full-time driving in the Supercars Championship in 2022 for Castrol Racing, and finished his rookie seasons sitting 21st in the Drivers Championship.

-In 2023, Thomas Randle recorded his first Supercars podium finish at The Bend in Race 20 (3rd Place), and a day later recorded his first ever Pole Position (Race 21) which he converted to 2nd Place.
+In 2023, Randle recorded his first Supercars podium finish at The Bend in Race 20 (third place), and a day later recorded his first ever pole position (Race 21) which he converted to second place.
 He finished up with four podiums in 2023.

 Personal life

 Randle was diagnosed with testicular cancer in January 2020.

-He has a business called Dream Simulation which helps drivers to hone their skills in all types of racing categories.
+Randle has a business called Dream Simulation which helps drivers to hone their skills in all types of racing categories.

-He plays volleyball and plays piano in his spare time.
+Randle plays volleyball and plays piano in his spare time.

-In 2025 he was on the ABC television show The Piano as a contestant.
+In 2025, Randle was on the ABC television show The Piano as a contestant.

-He is a university student studying Mechanical Engineering.
+Randle is a university student studying Mechanical Engineering.